minute read

 Divider

-Nestled between Africa and Asia, the Jordanian city is a tourist hub.
+Nestled between Africa and Asia, Aqaba is a tourist hub.
 Forming the third element of the tourism triangle with Petra and Wadi Rum, there’s good reason visitors spend so much time in the south: hot, dry summers, warm winters, relaxed beachside living, and accessible international travel all form part of the appeal.
 After all, the Gulf of Aqaba shares a coastline with Israel, Egypt and Saudi Arabia, so opportunities exist for further international exploration.

 It is a popular hop off point for travellers en route to Israel, the border between Aqaba and Eilat open and friendly.